 Architect, M.A.A.
 (Denmark’s Design School, 1979.
 Royal Academy of Fine Arts, Copenhagen, 1983).
 Associate Professor, Denmark’s Design School, since 1987.
 Partner, Design 134.
 With DIS since 1998.

-Master (Political Science, Aarhus University, 2005).
-Past: Trade Office at Ministry of Foreign Affairs (2003), Key Account Manager at Danish Agency for Governmental Management (2006-2008), Current position: Senior Event Consultant at Sport Event Denmark (since 2008).
+Master's (Political Science, Aarhus University, 2005).
+Worked at the Trade Office at the Ministry of Foreign Affairs, 2003.
+Key Account Manager at Danish Agency for Governmental Management, 2006-2008.
+Senior Event Consultant at Sport Event Denmark since 2008.
 External lecturer at Copenhagen Business College and University College Nordjylland since 2013.
 With DIS in Fall 2016.

-Master of Positive Psychology, and a minor in Psychology.
-MSc in Economics.
-Gitte Vonsild is specialized in the field of Applied Positive Psychology and is a Certified Professional Co-Active Coach (CPCC) from the Coaches Training Institute, CTI.
-Professional background: 1997-2005 CFO at the Brewery Darguner Brauerei GmbH in Germany.
-Self-employed coach and workshop leader since 2005, and Lecturer at Metropolitan University College 2008-2012 in coaching & counseling, Positive Psychology, Positive Psychology coaching, change theory, and stress management.
+Master's in Positive Psychology, minor in Psychology.
+M.Sc. in Economics.
+Specialized in the field of Applied Positive Psychology.
+Certified Professional Co-Active Coach (CPCC) from the Coaches Training Institute, CTI.
+CFO at the Brewery Darguner Brauerei GmbH in Germany, 1997-2005.
+Self-employed coach and workshop leader since 2005.
+Lecturer on coaching & counseling, Positive Psychology, Positive Psychology coaching, change theory, and stress management at Metropolitan University College, 2008-2012.
 With DIS since 2011.

 PhD student at the Department of War Studies, King's College, London.
 His research is focused upon various aspects of counter-terrorism, asymmetrical conflicts, and intelligence based police.
 At the moment he is finishing his PhD thesis on the use of hard power policies in Northern Ireland during the troubles.
 Some of his latest publications are “A Neo-Nationalist Network: The English Defense League and Europe´s Counter-Jihad Network” (with Alexander Meleagrou-Hitchens, 2013) and “Terrorism Learning and Innovation: Lessons from PIRA in Northern Ireland” (with Magnus Ranstorp, 2013).
 He gives lectures on a regular basis in Sweden, Europe, and the United States for academics as well as professionals.
 With DIS since 2016.